Eight crazy reasons transfers fell through: STIs, cowboy boots, dogs…

-After an Isco goal helped Real Madrid beat United in the UEFA Super Cup earlier this week, an ESPN report claimed that the Red Devils rejected the chance to sign the Spain international when he was still a Malaga player.
+After an Isco goal helped Real Madrid beat Manchester United in the UEFA Super Cup in 2017, an ESPN report claimed the Red Devils actually rejected the chance to sign the Spain international when he was still a Malaga player.

 A senior club scout was sent to monitor the midfielder before eventually concluding: “He’s good but not quite quick enough, and his head is too big for his body.”

 “We looked at Jordan Henderson a lot and Steve Bruce was unfailingly enthusiastic about him,” Sir Alex Ferguson wrote in his 2013 autobiography.

 “Against that we noticed that Henderson runs from his knees, with a straight back, while the modern footballer runs from his hips.